What is a Digital Tools Strategy

 Digitial Tools Strategies can be confusing, here are some useful insights

-In essence, a digital tools strategy specifies the direction business leaders take in a company to create new competitive advantage through technology.
+In essence, a digital tools strategy specifies the direction business leaders take in a company to create a new competitive advantage through technology.
 It sets out the tactics needed to achieve these changes, including any required adjustments to existing business models.
-In many instances, the introduction of new technology opens up opportunities for teams to provide services which were previously unavailable.
+In many instances, the introduction of new technology opens up opportunities for teams to provide services that were previously unavailable.

 Business technology has now integrated so deeply, it has become more than simply hardware or software.
 Ultimately, as business teams move further in their journey of digital transformation, digital tools strategy and business strategy are becoming one and the same thing.